cosmos/ibc/docs/IBC_TERMINOLOGY.md

 A *header* is an update to the consensus state of a particular blockchain that can be verified in a well-defined fashion by a "light client" algorithm defined for that particular consensus algorithm.

+### Finality

+*Finality* is the guarantee provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behavior of the validator set.
+The IBC protocol requires finality.

+### Accumulator

+A cryptographic *accumulator* is a way to cheaply verify membership of a value in a set, where the set can be commited to with a short witness string.
+An *accumulator proof* refers to the proof structure which proves that a particular value is a member of a particular committed-to set.

 ### Handler

 An IBC *handler* is the module or subcomponent within the state machine of a ledger responsible for implementing the IBC specification by "handling" datagrams, performing the appropriate checks, proof verifications, and/or storage alterations, and routing valid packets to other parts of the state machine, as defined by the application-layer semantics.